Raúl Sandoval: La Academia

 In 2002, Raúl was one of the 14 participants in the first generation of La Academia, a Mexican reality musical talent show.
 In La Academia, he was distinguished by singing rancheras and mariachi songs.
-His romance with Maria Ines earned him the nickname "The Cachanilla of love."
+His romance with María Inés earned him the nickname "The Cachanilla of love."
 Among his best-known songs during his stay in La Academia are "Cause of women like you" [Por Mujeres Como Tu], "It Wasn't Me" [Yo No Fui] and "Granada", which however failed to be among the finalists.
 Raúl finished La Academia at seventh place.

 Later career

 After La Academia, Raúl participated in "Two Guys to be Aware of," [Dos Chicos De Cuidado] along with fellow La Academia member and friend Victor Garcia.
 In 2003 he participated in Desafio de Estrellas [Star Challenge], where he had the opportunity to record his album.
 In its second production involving Pepe Aguilar, Jose M. Figueroa, Mario Quintero among others, recorded in various studios and with producers such as Pepe Aguilar, Fernando de Santiago, both in Los Angeles and Tijuana.

 He has recorded four solo albums, and a compilation of his history in the Academy making it 5 albums in total.
 "Serenade" [Serenata], "Sorry, because" [Perdon, Porque] with partners such as Pepe Aguilar, Jose Manuel Figueroa, Fernando Santiago, Mario Quintero, Jorge Avendano and others.
 His fourth production "The Challenge of a Star" [El Desafio De Una Estrella] is a collection of songs that played during La Academia and the Challenge of Stars I and II, where he won Third Place after 25 concerts every Sunday.
 He is currently promoting his fifth album "My Other Way" and performing his personal shows throughout Mexico; his manager is Patricia Grijalva.